- The Crypto Fire

 What Are Derivatives?

 Derivatives are financial instruments whose value is based on an underlying asset, such as commodities or cryptocurrencies.
-In DeFi, derivatives markets offer innovative solutions like perpetual futures and options contracts.
+In Decentralized Finance, derivatives markets offer innovative solutions like perpetual futures and options contracts.

 Types of Derivatives in Crypto: